 Naz: Sounds brilliant.
 Thanks so much.
-Also, I want to try some good restaurants this time round.
+Also, I want to try some good restaurants this time around.
 What is the latest and greatest?
 I liked and Zuma Buddha bar last time.

 Pri: Oh yes Zuma Buddha is a hit in London.
 My personal favorite is the Covent Garden area.
-It is a beautiful Victorial Market converted into this hub for restaurants, shops and pubs.
+It is a beautiful Victorial Market converted into this hub for restaurants, shops, and pubs.
 Go to my favorite- Dirrty Martini for eclectic mix and flavors of martinis to choose from.
 There’s also Busaba Eat Thai – A lovely Thai restaurant that has long wooden benches to sit.
-There’s a pub – Punch and Judy which has retro music and is just a wonderful place to chill.
+There is a pub – Punch, and Judy which has retro music and is just a wonderful place to chill.
 There is also our group favorite – The Potter’s club here, which has Irish music and performances on a few weekends.
 I’d recommend the pub food and drinks or as we call it- Pub Grub!
-At London Waterloo there are plenty of restaurants by the River Thames.
+At London Waterloo, there are plenty of restaurants by the River Thames.
 Ping Pong and a few Japanese places if you like some South East Asian cuisine around here.
-You can also visit Notting Hill area for some absolutely mind blowing homemade cupcakes.
+You can also visit Notting Hill area for some absolutely mind-blowing homemade cupcakes.
 A lot of bakeries and patisseries in this beautiful locale.
-London Bridge and Tower Bridge area also have some beautiful pubs by the river side.
+London Bridge and Tower Bridge area also have some beautiful pubs by the riverside.
 The river side stretch between London Bridge and Tower bridge is called the Queen’s walk.
 There is also a terrace or a high rise restaurant called the Mint restaurant near London Bridge.
-If you’d like to have a pleasant meal with a fantastic view of the London skyline, then this is place worth checking out.
+If you’d like to have a pleasant meal with a fantastic view of the London skyline, then this is the place worth checking out.

 Naz: Yes, that would be handy.
 What do you reckon?